dannystewart/polykit/README.md

 ### `VersionChecker`: Package Version Intelligence

-Managing package versions shouldn't require detective work. `VersionChecker` gives you visibility into your dependencies—what's installed, where it came from, and what updates are available.
+`VersionChecker` gives you visibility into your dependencies—what's installed, where it came from, and what updates are available.

 - **Multi-Source Intelligence**: Check versions against PyPI, GitHub, GitLab, or any Git repository.
 - **Dev Environment Awareness**: Detects when you're running from source or in editable mode.